3r1ck4l4n/grupo_5_tech-land/README.md

 >>> 25 years.
 I `<3` programming.

 >>**-Daniel Romero Durón**:
->>> I’m currently studying automotive systems engineering in UPIITA of the <samp>"Instituto Politécnico Nacional"</samp> in automotive systems control specialist with emphasis on comfort & safety.
+>>> Studying automotive systems engineering career in UPIITA of the <samp>"Instituto Politécnico Nacional"</samp> in automotive systems control specialty with emphasis on comfort & safety.
 I love vehicles because represent a technological innovation that changes all time and always inspires me to be constantly learning.
 22 years old.
 I love travelling, meeting people and live new experiences.

 >>**-Israel Pérez Morales**: